aces/Loris/docs/API/RulesFormat.md

 }
 ```

-The Meta object mirrors the Instrument format.
-The `InstrumentVersion` represents
+The Meta object mirrors the Instrument format and has the following meaning.

-the (author-specified) version of this instrument, and the `RulesFormatVersion` specifies
+`InstrumentVersion`: represents the (author-specified) version of this instrument

-the version of this spec that the accompagning JSON document follows.
-If combined with
+`RulesFormatVersion`: specifies the version of this spec that the accompagning JSON document follows.
-the instrument JSON format in the same JSON object, `RulesFormatVersion` and `InstrumentFormatVersion`
+                      If combined with the instrument JSON format in the same JSON object,
-MAY be different.
+                      `RulesFormatVersion` and `InstrumentFormatVersion` MAY be different.

+`RequiredDefault`: Whether the default rule for fields obeying this spec is to be required, or
+                   not required.
+If `RequiredDefault` is true, all fields will be required unless
+                   one or more rules are specified for the question.
+If `RequiredDefault` is false,
+                   all fields will not be required unless a rule is set.
+When `RequiredDefault`
+                   is true and you need to specify that a question is NOT required, you can add
+                   a rule with no dependencies so that there is a rule registered.

 Like in the instrument JSON object, `InstrumentVersion` SHOULD change if the rules are
 modified in any way.